-By now, it’s no secret.
 Wherever Bruce Pearl goes, success follows.
-No matter where the dynamic head coach has been, he’s led that program to new heights, including winning a conference title at every stop.
-He’s now doing it for the Auburn Tigers, and he also brought Sharife Cooper to The Plains.
+No matter where the dynamic head coach has been, he?s led that program to new heights, including winning a conference title at every stop.
+He did it again for the Auburn Tigers, and he also brought Sharife Cooper to The Plains.

-At 6-foot and 160 pounds, Sharife Cooper will never be the biggest player on the floor, but it would be hard to find a time when it’s not the best basketball player.
-Whether playing for McEachern or Athletes of Tomorrow (AOT) on the Nike EYBL circuit, Cooper is a walking bucket.
+At 6-foot and 160 pounds, the Powder Springs, Georgia, native was never be the biggest player on the floor.
+But it was hard to find a time when he wasn’t the best basketball player on the floor.
+Whether playing for McEachern High School or Athletes of Tomorrow (AOT) on the Nike EYBL circuit, Cooper was a walking bucket.

 For AOT, he dropped 25 points, 4.5 rebounds and 8.0 assists during the AAU circuit.